AOT-Technologies/forms-flow-ai/deployment/docker/bundle/README.md

 ## Windows Installation

-After you extract the file you will get a bundle as a folder.
+1. After you extract the file you will get a bundle as a folder.
 You can see two script files and one configuration file in it.
-You can just double click on the windows batch script file “start.bat” to start the installation procedure.
-While installation you must provide some prompt answers and the redash api key (you will get the redash api key only if you include analytics in your installation and after the analytics is up in the docker).
-Now you can follow the steps below to understand the installation:
+2. You can just double click on the windows batch script file ``“start.bat”`` to start the installation procedure.
+3. While installation you must provide some prompt answers and the redash api key (you will get the redash api key only if you include analytics in your installation and after the analytics is up in the docker).Now you can follow the steps below to understand the installation:
 *	Firstly, you will receive a prompt question regarding the installation of analytics in the process.
 Its your choice to add   analyctics or just type n and continue.
+``
+Do you want to include analytics in the installation?
+``
 *	You can see the order of installation in the screen.
 *	First, it will automatically take you to the keycloak installation.
-If you already have a keycloak, you can move to the custom installation and provide the values and id’s in the installation.
+``
+Do you have an existing keycloak?
+``
+If you chose yes it will ask you certain details about your keycloak.
+``
+bpm client secret key
+``
+``
+Keycloak url
+``
+``
+keycloak url realm name
+``
 *	If you do not have a keycloak It will automatically setup a keycloak for you.
-*	Then it will take you to the analytics if you have chosen analytics in your installation, or else it will go to the further installation.
+*	Then it will take you to the analytics if you have chosen analytics in your installation.
+You have to collect the redash api key for further analytics installation.
+``
+localhost:7000 -> API Key
+``
+ or else it will go to the further installation.
 *	After the forms-flow-forms gets up, you can wait for a couple of seconds as shown for the browser to load.
-*	Then it moves in the order-> web->BPM->web-api.
+*	Then it moves in the order-> ``web->BPM->web-api``.
 *	Then the installation will be finished and you can see the >env’s automatically created and you can check the docker desktop to see whether all are working fine.
+4. if you want to install all componants individually, you can refer the main .[README](../README.md)

 ## Linux Installation

-Same as mentioned in windows installation,  you will get a bundle as a folder.
+Same as mentioned in windows installation,
+ 1. You will get a bundle as a folder.
 You can see two script files and one configuration file in it.
-You can run the shell script file “start.sh” in the terminal from the corresponding folder to start the installation procedure in the terminal.
-While installation you must provide some prompt answers and the redash api key (you will get the redash api key only if you include analytics in your installation and after the analytics is up in the docker).
+ 2. You can run the shell script file ``“start.sh”`` in the terminal from the corresponding folder to start the installation procedure in the terminal.
+ 3. While installation you must provide some prompt answers and the redash api key (you will get the redash api key only if you include analytics in your installation and after the analytics is up in the docker).
 Now you can follow the steps below to understand the installation:

 *	Firstly, you will receive a prompt question regarding the installation of analytics in the process.
 Its your choice to add analytics or just type n and continue.
+``
+Do you want to include analytics in the installation?
+``
 *	You can see the order of installation in the screen.
 *	First, it will automatically take you to the keycloak installation.
-If you already have a keycloak, you can move to the custom installation and provide the values and id’s in the installation.
+``
+Do you have an existing keycloak?
+``
+If you chose yes it will ask you certain details about your keycloak.
+``
+bpm client secret key
+``
+``
+Keycloak url
+``
+``
+keycloak url realm name
+``
 *	If you do not have a keycloak It will automatically setup a keycloak for you.
-*	Then it will take you to the analytics if you have chosen analyctics in your installation, or else it will go to the further installation.
+*	Then it will take you to the analytics if you have chosen analyctics in your installation.
+You have to collect the redash api key for further analytics installation.
+``
+localhost:7000 -> API Key
+``
+ or else it will go to the further installation.
 *	After the forms-flow-forms gets up, you can wait for a couple of seconds as shown for the browser to load.
-*	Then it moves in the order-> web->BPM->web-api.
+*	Then it moves in the order-> ``web->BPM->web-api``.
 *	Then the installation will be finished and you can see the >env’s automatically created and you can check the docker desktop to see whether all are working fine.
+4. if you want to install all componants individually, you can refer the main .[README](../README.md)